focisrc/foci/README.md

 - Finally, this MB scale data set is used in image reconstruction and model comparison, results kilobytes (kB) of images or plots, and helps astronomers answer the project's science questions.

+## Programming Paradigms

+Clearly, with data volumes spread such a large range, very different computation approaches are needed in different steps.

+- While edge computing may help reducing the data recorded at telescope stations, the correlation step will likely require distributed computing on computer clusters---either in the form of more traditional high-performance computing or the new paradigm of cloud computing.
+- Thanks to cloud computing, computer nodes are become fatter and it's common to have 100 cores on a single server.
+  With the help of accelerators such as GPUs and FPGAs, fringe-fitting and calibrations will likely require parallel computer within a single powerful server.
+- The MB scale frequency and time averaged data set, while small in size, is directly connected to the science.
+  Hence, interactive data analysis with good data visualization is necessary.